-All participating policies are eligible for ownership dividends.
-These dividends may be paid based on the overall earnings of the Company and when the Company has a strong capital position at the time an ownership dividend is being considered and into the foreseeable future.
-Ownership dividends are paid at the sole discretion of the Board of Directors, based on the recommendation of Management, and may be credited in any manner deemed appropriate by the Company.
+All participating policies are eligible for extraordinary dividends.
+These dividends may be paid based on the overall earnings of the Company and when the Company has a strong capital position at the time an extraordinary dividend is being considered and into the foreseeable future.
+Extraordinary dividends may be credited in any manner deemed appropriate by the Company.